 The officers and entertainment officers on both ships are helpful and pleasant.

-P&O seem to have the cheaper cabin prices as soon as their new brochures come out.
+P&O seems to have the cheaper cabin prices as soon as their new brochures come out.
 This is the best time to book!
-We booked onboard the Britannia on the first day: we booked an Aurora cruise no-fly to the Caribbean in Nov 2020 and paid £6800 for two.
-Three days later we were told our cabin, a deluxe balcony, had gone up by some £1,000!
+We booked onboard the Britannia on the first day: we booked an Aurora cruise no-fly to the Caribbean in Nov 2020 and paid £6800 GBP for two.
+Three days later, we were told our cabin, a deluxe balcony, had gone up by some £1,000 GBP!

 Cunard is quickly booked up by their loyal customers who “only cruise Cunard”.
 With only three ships, there is always good demand.
 The prices on Cunard tend to be slightly higher than P&O, but I think the product is comparative.
 Sometimes there are last-minute bargains on Cunard.

 Balcony cabins (unobstructed and unsheltered) sell very quickly on the Queen Mary 2.
 Again, the best prices and cabins are found when the new brochures come out.